jfrench/DataWrangleViz/01_crash-course-in-r/crash-course-in-r.md

     variable with mean = 1/2 at \(x=1\).
   - `rchisq(100, df = 5)` returns a sample of 100 observations from a
     chi-squared random variable with 5 degrees of freedom.
+  - Run the last command and assign it the name `x`.
+Then apply all of the “General Functions” to `x`.

 # Plotting with base